openearth/glofrim/README.md

  - glofrim.ini: example ini-file where the models as well as the exchanged fluxes/paths are specified

 ## Setting up GLOFRIM
-We recommend you setup glofrim within it's own python environment.
+We recommend you setup GLOFRIM within its own python environment.
 You can do so using [conda environments](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) with the provided envrionment.yml file in the glofrim-py folder.
-This should also install the python BMI-wrapper for you.
+This should also install the required python BMI-wrapper for you.

 ```
 # create environmnet named glofrim